-Brisbane's Queens Wharf development, located in the Central Business District, will provide Queensland with new lifestyle and entertainment precinct.
+Brisbane's Queens Wharf development, located in the Central Business District, will provide Queensland with a new lifestyle and entertainment precinct.
 CUSP is proud to be engaged in providing urban design, masterplanning and landscape architectural services for this large scale, influential project.

 Destination Brisbane Consortium

 Brisbane's Queens Wharf Development is recognised as one of the largest private infrastructure projects currently undertaken in the Southern Hemisphere.
 The scheme includes widespread and complex public realm improvements, the adaptive reuse of heritage buildings, and iconic architecture in order to evoke the essence of Queensland's enviable indoor-outdoor lifestyle.
 The project is Brisbane's first to be awarded a 6 star Green Star Communities rating by the Green Building Council of Australia, representing 'world leadership in masterplanned communities' (GBCA).

 A passionate team of CUSP designers led by Stephen Pate, Daniel Wright, Phil Kleinschmidt and Andrew Tomlins were responsible for ensuring the successful connection of Brisbane City to the River; considering the broader context of existing public realm via a series of cross block connections; the reimagining and activation of 1.2km of previously neglected river forshore; a new pedestrian bridge connecting the City to Southbank and; Public Plaza levels within the IRD, including the Sky Walk.

 The scale of this project demanded a highly skilled multi-disciplinary team, through which CUSP have proudly collaborated with, including Cottee Parker Architects, Jerde, ML Design, Urbis, RLB, WSP, JLL and Scharp, ARUP, BAW, WSP, TTM, and UAP